derickarts/openmct/API.md

 `setAssetPath` function.
 Typically this will be the same location as the `openmct.js` library is included from.

-Open MCT does not require any plugins to be installed, but there are some plugins bundled with the application that provide UI, persistence, and other default configuration which are necessary to be able to do anything with the application initially.
+There are some plugins bundled with the application that provide UI, persistence, and other default configuration which are necessary to be able to do anything with the application initially.
 Any of these plugins could be replaced with a custom plugin however.
 The included plugins are documented in the [Included Plugins](#included-plugins) section.

 ## Plugins

-### Defining and Installing a new Plugin
+### Defining and Installing a New Plugin

 ```javascript
 openmct.install(function install(openmctAPI) {